-Change in Federal Policy Frees Land for Beginning Farmers
+Day One of the New Republican Majority Iowa Legislature

 Studio One Featured Release

-Featured Release This Week From Kristin Hersh
+Featured Studio One Release This Week From Dr. Dog

-I like to think of Kristin Hersh as a kind of godmother of indie rock.
-Her band Throwing Muses had an impressive run in the '80s and '90s, and sporadically since then.
-In the 21st century, she formed the band 50 Foot Wave.
-She has also released many solo albums over the years, and she's authored a few books.
-As she's done twice before, Hersh has paired a book and a CD for her latest work, Wyatt At The Coyote Palace.
-Hersh wrote and recorded the 24 songs on the album on her own (with the help...
+Dr. Dog have been playing and recording their folk-rock/baroque pop music since around the turn of the century, when they began as a local band in the Philadelphia area.
+Late in 2016 they dropped a surprise album titled Abandoned Mansion.
+In the band's own words: "Its a mood record...Nothing too jamming or atonal.
+No blips or bloops or anything else that might unsettle you...We did a song a day for two weeks.
+And, almost everything is tracked live...Thematically, this is Dr. Dog meat and...

 The Latest from IPR Classical